Victoria’s Secret Angel Alexina Graham Puts Her Derriere On Display In Lace Thong On Instagram

 Graham is wearing her signature red tresses swept to the side and down as her hair cascades over her head and shoulders.
 While the lighting makes it difficult to say for sure, Graham appears to be wearing a little eyeshadow.
 Otherwise, she kept her face very neutral and natural.

-The post, which Graham shared with her 578,000 Instagram followers, garnered more than 36,000 likes and over 220 comments within just a few hours of having been posted — at the time of this writing.
+At the time of this writing, the post, which Graham shared with her 578,000 Instagram followers, garnered more than 36,000 likes and over 220 comments within just a few hours of being posted.
 Users of the social media platform took to the comments section to praise her beauty, and to engage with her caption about her upcoming trip to Nashville.

 “Country music hall of fame and museum,” one user suggested she sees.